globalforge/infix/README.md

 The above command will parse the FIX data dictionaries (Quick FIX/J) and generate Java code offering fast lookups of FIX data.

-./gradlew buildFIX

-The above command will compile all the FIX data source code into a seperate library called fix-2.0.jar

 ./gradlew build

-The above command will build and test the Infix code against fix-2.0.jar and create a library called infix-2.0.jar.  infix-2.1.jar is dependent upon fix-2.0.jar at both compile time and run time.
+The above command will build and test the Infix code against fix-2.0.jar and create a library called infix-x.x.x.jar.  infix-x.x.x.jar is dependent upon fix-2.0.jar at both compile time and runtime.

 ./gradlew distTar